Syncfusion AI Assistant

 TreeView can be populated either with the data source by using a ItemsSource or by creating & adding the TreeViewNode to Nodes property.

-Populating Nodes without data source - Unbound Mode
+Populating nodes without data source - unbound mode

 You can create and manage the TreeViewNode objects by yourself to display the data in a hierarchical view.
 To create a tree view, you can use a TreeView control and a hierarchy of TreeViewNode objects.
 You can create the node hierarchy by adding one or more root nodes to the TreeView control’s Nodes collection.
 Each TreeViewNode can then have more nodes added to its Children collection.
 You can nest the tree view nodes to any depth you need.